Massachusetts Secretary of State LLC: Everything You Need to Know

 Each year, an annual report needs to be filed with the state Corporations Division.
 This must be done by the anniversary date of the original certificate's filing.
 On the report, you need to include all of the information on the certificate of organization along with any other information that is relevant.
 The fee is currently $500 to file an annual report.
 Filing this report is required to keep your LLC in good standing and authorized to do business within Massachusetts.

 You can file your report online or by USPS mail.
 If you file online, the fee for filing is currently $520, which includes an extra $20 fee for online filing.
 Either way, your report will be processed within two to three days.
 If you don't know your LLC's anniversary date, it can be located on your company's certificate of organization as the date it was approved.

 Failure to file an annual report results in your company becoming delinquent, and after two years the state will force your LLC to dissolve.
 You should receive a reminder from the state, which will be sent to the LLC's business office, a couple of months before it's due.
 However, you should keep track of the date yourself instead of counting on the state to notify you.

 Your appointed registered agent need not be a permanent designation, and it's also possible that your registered agent may change their address.
 If this happens, you must file a certificate with the Secretary of State with this information.

 If your registered agent resigns from their position with your LLC, a statement of resignation must be filed, with a copy also sent to the LLC business office.

 If you need help with Massachusetts Secretary of State LLC information, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.